 Paint It Black: Inspiration and Tips for Bold Interior Doors

-It's 2016; out with the old, in with the bold.
+Out with the old, in with the bold.
 For the past few years, designers have been upping the trim and molding game with coats of bold, black paint.
 Now, black interior doors are having a moment.
-The deep saturation of the color enhances portals that range from basic builder grade to architectural beauties, so this is a trend we're fully embracing!
+The deep saturation of the color enhances portals that range from basic builder grade to architectural beauties, so this is a trend we're fully embracing.
 Here are some tips on how to do black doors in your own home.

 Go for Gloss

 Classic and glamorous, this gold bar cart is both functional and stylish.
 Glossy black doors contrast against the soft gray walls of this traditional home office and sitting room.

 If your room doesn't get much light, opt for a high-gloss or semi-gloss paint finish for your black door.
 The sheen will reflect what light is in the space, making it seem brighter.
 A glossy finish pairs well with metallic furnishings and accents.

 Black antique doors break up the wood walls and lead into the master suite.
 A glass transom brings in light and fills the space above the doors.

 Conversely, if your room is white or draws a lot of light, a matte finish is a better option.
 Matte black also provides an earthier vibe so it matches up well with wood paneling.

 Black and White Transitional Dining Area With French Doors